Photo print sizes: Japan

 Japanese Chou sizes are for envelopes and Hagaki for postcards.
 They do not match exactly the related sizes from ISO 216, like A6 for international standard postcards.

 Overview

 Unlike ISO 216 paper sizes, the aspect ratios of photographic prints vary, so exact scaling of prints is not always possible.
-However, there are some logical correspondences between the sizes, noted below when applicable.
+However, some logical correspondences are between the sizes, noted below when applicable.

 Many of the standard sizes are the same as sheet film formats, and are appropriate for making contact sheets from these films.